mattharris/WakeOnLAN/doc/videoscript.md

 Here we are interested in `ej0`.
 The broadcast address is as highlighted - `192.168.1.255`.
 We need to remember this for later.

 The MAC address is also shown under `ether`.
-It will be necessary to use a similar command on the machine that you wish to wake to determine it's MAC address.
+It will be necessary to use a similar command on the machine that you wish to wake to determine its MAC address.

 WIMP Application
 ----------------